 Mediation is a form of alternative dispute resolution.
 The mediator, who is generally another lawyer, serves as a neutral party to help the parties reach an agreement that both sides can live with.
 Mediations allow the parties to accept or reject the other party’s settlement offer.
 Either side can request mediation at any time during the case.
 But generally, mediation is required before a trial.
 In fact, most courts require mediation before trial.
 The vast majority of cases (approximately 95% or more) are resolved via negotiation or mediation.
 If the parties reach an agreement at mediation, the agreement is binding and trial is not necessary.
 If the parties are unable to negotiate a settlement at mediation, the case will likely move to trial.

 Step 10: Trial

-Contact Our Personal Injury Attorney In Indianapolis, Indiana Today.
+Contact Our Personal Injury Attorneys in Indianapolis, Indiana Today

-The process of progressing through a personal injury case is multifaceted and requires your attorney to make complex decisions.
-You need to trust that your attorney has your best interest in place and the expertise to move forward with your case.
-You only have one shot at your case and finding the right attorney can make the difference between success and failure with your claim.
-Good luck.
+The process of progressing through a personal injury case is multifaceted and requires your lawyer to make complex decisions.
+You need to trust that your attorney has your best interest in mind and has the expertise to move forward with your case.
+You only have one shot at your case, and finding the right Indianapolis personal injury attorney can make the difference between success and failure with your claim.

 Our phones are answered 24/7 by friendly people so we can discuss your case with you.
 We make it a priority to answer all of your questions as soon as possible.
 We provide every potential personal injury client with a free initial consultation so we can listen to your story and prepare a plan of action.
 We are passionate about the law and will explain all of your options to you so you are fully prepared to move forward.